 Claire Guyton is a southern transplant to Lewiston, Maine, where she works at the city’s library, co-organizes the Local Writers Read series at the local bookstore, and teaches a workshop in very short fiction for the Maine Writers & Publishers Alliance.
 She has been a Maine Arts Commission Literary Fellow and a finalist for the Maine Literary Award, and her work has been selected for the Best Small Fictions anthology and nominated for a Pushcart.
 Her short fiction appears in Crazyhorse, Mid-American Review, Vestal Review, River Styx, Sliver of Stone Magazine, and many other journals, as well as in the Maine anthology Summer Stories.
 After earning an MFA in fiction at Vermont College of Fine Arts, she served for several years as an editor and writing life blogger for the program’s journal Hunger Mountain.
 She’s currently revising a linked story collection and researching a novel set in 1890s Maine.
 Claire lives in a pumpkin-colored house with her husband and two queenly sister-cats.

-Cheryl Wilder is the author of What Binds Us (Finishing Line Press 2017), a chapbook of poems that explore the frailty and necessity of human connection.
-Her work appears in Barely South Review, Prime Number Magazine, Verse Daily, Cream City Review, Literary Mama, Architects + Artisans, among others.
-Her full-length poetry collection is currently with an editor at a notable North Carolina press.
-In 2018, Cheryl served as writer-in-residence at SistaWRITE; and in 2019, was granted residency at Sundress Academy for the Arts.
+Cheryl Wilder is the author of Anything That Happens (Press 53, 2021), a poetry collection that examines how to reconcile a past grave mistake and a future that stretches into one long second chance.
+Her chapbook What Binds Us (Finishing Line Press, 2017), explores the frailty and necessity of human connection.
+Her work appears in Barely South Review, Verse Daily, Cream City Review, and Architects + Artisans, among other publications.
+In 2018, she served as writer-in-residence at SistaWRITE; and in 2019, she was granted residency at Sundress Academy for the Arts.
 She earned her BFA from the University of North Carolina at Wilmington and her MFA from Vermont College of Fine Arts.
 Cheryl lives near the Haw River in North Carolina, where she gives talks and workshops on art and writing, chairs the Burlington Writers Club student writing contest, and owns a small web development company.
 She’s a mother of three boys and the wife of one grateful man.